Skip Ribbon Commands

 ECochG

-EcochG or Electrocochleagraphy is also a test of the hearing nerve in response to sound but the test zooms in on a different area.
-It is commonly used to test for changes in volume of fluids in the inner ear in certain diseases such as the Meniere's Disease.
+EcochG or electrocochleagraphy is also a test of the hearing nerve in response to sound but the test zooms in on a different area.
+It is commonly used to test for changes in volume of fluids in the inner ear in certain diseases such as the Meniere's disease.

 Hearing test - ECochG